georgeroubie/SCSS-7-1-pattern/assets/scss/README.md

  + The `components` folder is more focused on widgets
  + It contains all kind of specific modules like a slider, a loader, a widget, and basically anything along those lines
  + There are usually a lot of files in components since the whole application should be mostly composed of tiny modules

+## Pages
+ + If you have page-specific styles, it is better to put them in a `pages` folder, in a file named after the page